Medical Reviewer

 Fentanyl Addiction and Abuse

-The misuse of fentanyl can lead to several adverse effects, spanning from respiratory issues to neurological damage, liver and kidney damage, and cardiac complications.[8]
+The misuse of fentanyl can lead to several adverse effects, including respiratory issues, neurological damage, and cardiac complications.[8]
 These health ramifications can manifest as chronic conditions or acute emergencies.

 Fentanyl addiction can precipitate psychological symptoms such as mood swings, agitation, anxiety, and cognitive impairment.
 Those grappling with fentanyl addiction often encounter disruptions in their social, academic, and occupational spheres, intensifying the toll on their overall well-being.